NightCaster

-NightCaster: Defeat the Darkness is a third-person, single-player, action-adventure game for the Xbox, developed by VR1 Entertainment and published by Microsoft.
+NightCaster: Defeat the Darkness is a 2002 third-person, single-player, action-adventure game for the Xbox, developed by VR1 Entertainment and published by Microsoft.
 Players take the role of Arran, a novice wizard whose magical power grows as he ages throughout his quest to collect spells and rid the world of eternal night.
-NightCaster was released on December 26, 2001, and its ESRB rating is Teen.

-In December 2002, the sequel, NightCaster II: Equinox, was released, with two-player compatibility.
+Following tepid pre-release coverage, NightCaster was released to mixed reviews.
+Reception of the game has remained mixed following release.
+A sequel, NightCaster II: Equinox, was released in December 2002.